-6.23.
+5.20.
 Investments in commercial property have been made to raise income to offset reductions in funding.
-Given the uncertainties over the economy as a result of Brexit, it is difficult to predict the future or whether investments will be adversely affected.
+Given the uncertainties over the economy as a result of Covid-19 and Brexit, it is difficult to predict the future or whether investments will be adversely affected.
 This is mitigated by making sound business cases at the outset, which are checked and challenged, and robust and rigorous monthly monitoring.
+A review of commercial strategy is being undertaken and further actions in respect of gaining assurance for commercial risks and trading outcomes are outlined in the Report in the Public Interest Action Plan (Appendix 2).